 I do a lot of black and white drawing with ink.
 They do sell a bottle of ink cleaner for the drawing pens.
 I remember buying it at the art supply store when I was in the US.
 I would start with this.
 But, before trying anything on this paper, you need to do a test first.

 Get another piece of paper the same as in your book.
 Mark it with the same pen.
 Now take the ink cleanser and put a small bit on a cotton ball.
 Dab it on the paper.
-Do not rub it in.
-Let it dry and dry again.
-See if this will remove the ink and not make the ink run on the paper.
-I have used this technique on several drawings I did when I ended up with a blob of ink after refilling a pen.

 The only other way of doing this is with White Out.
 I would not use the liquid one or the one that comes in a pen.
 I would buy the one that comes with a tape like dispenser and use it.
 Again, before doing anything in your journal, test it on your scrap piece of paper.